Meet the BIM Lab

 Meera

 Meera was an MA/PhD student in Psychological Science.
-Her MA thesis involved developing Human analogs of rodent spatial pattern association, separation, and completion tasks (2007-2009) and her PhD dissertation investigated Neural networks involved in spatial and temporal pattern separation (2009-2012).
-Meera subsequently completed a postdoctoral fellowship in Cognitive Neuroscience lab at McGill University with Dr. Brenda Milner, taught as a University Instructor, and is currently a Behavioural Scientist for the Canadian Government.
+Her MA thesis involved developing Human analogs of rodent spatial pattern association, separation, and completion tasks and her PhD dissertation investigated Neural networks involved in spatial and temporal pattern separation.
+Meera subsequently completed a postdoctoral fellowship in Cognitive Neuroscience lab at McGill University with Dr. Brenda Milner, taught as a University Instructor, and is currently Head of Investor Research and Behavioural Insights, Ontario Securities Commission.

 Learn more